Character sums to prime power moduli evaluated at binary quadratic forms: Introduction and main results

 As established in section \ref{j1j2} as well, we may take $j_1=j_2=3$ if $p\equiv 5\bmod{12}$.
 In this case, we have

 Hence, \eqref{maincor} also implies the following unconditional result.

 \begin{Corollary} If $p\equiv \pm 5\bmod{12}$, then under the assumptions of Theorem \ref{mainresult}, we have the estimates

 \end{Corollary} $ $\\ {\bf Remarks:} \\ (i) In addition to the assumption $(\Delta,p)=1$, we also assume that $(c,p)=1$ in our main results above.
 In section \ref{transf}, this restriction will allow us to diagonalize our quadratic form in such a way that the new variables run over independent intervals. \\ (ii) In this article, we use a one-dimensional method, i.e., we estimate the sum over one variable non-trivially and then sum up the result over the other variable trivially.
 It seems conceivable that a two-dimensional method would be capable of improving our result, at the cost of more complicated calculations.
 This may be considered in future research. \\ (iii) We will apply one or two $p$-adic Weyl shifts, followed by Poisson summation, obtaining the two different bounds stated in our results above.
 The first of them results from one Weyl shift, the second from two Weyl shifts, respectively.
 Two Weyl shifts are favorable for small values of $N$, as compared to $q$.
 It is likely that an application of more than two Weyl shifts gives new non-trivial bounds for even smaller values of $N$, but the details of the calculations become more and more complicated as the number of Weyl shifts increases.
 In particular, it gets harder and harder to control the multiplicities of critical points of certain rational functions arising from the method.
-The precise effect of a larger number of Weyl shifts may be studied in future research as well.
+The precise effect of a larger number of Weyl shifts may be studied in future research as well. \\ (iv) Very short summation intervals of size $\ll q^{\varepsilon}$ are accessible by Korobov's method \cite{Kor}, which is a $p$-adic adaption of Vinogradov's method \cite{Vin}.
+However, the savings over the trivial bound which one achieves along these lines are very small, whereas the goal of this paper is to obtain as strong as possible savings.